open-contracting/kingfisher-collect/docs/contributing/index.rst

 Access methods for OCDS data are very similar.
 Spiders therefore share a lot of logic by inheriting from one of the :doc:`base_spiders/index`:

 -  :class:`~kingfisher_scrapy.base_spiders.index_spider.IndexSpider`: Use if the API includes the total number of results or pages in its response.
--  :class:`~kingfisher_scrapy.base_spiders.periodic_spider.PeriodicSpider`: Use if the bulk downloads or API methods accept a year or a year and month as a query string parameter or URL path component.
+-  :class:`~kingfisher_scrapy.base_spiders.periodic_spider.PeriodicSpider`: Use if the bulk downloads or API methods accept a year, year-month or date as a query string parameter or URL path component.
 -  :class:`~kingfisher_scrapy.base_spiders.links_spider.LinksSpider`: Use if the API implements `pagination <https://github.com/open-contracting-extensions/ocds_pagination_extension>`__ and if ``IndexSpider`` can't be used.
 -  :class:`~kingfisher_scrapy.base_spiders.compressed_file_spider.CompressedFileSpider`: Use if the downloads are ZIP or RAR files.
 -  :class:`~kingfisher_scrapy.base_spiders.big_file_spider.BigFileSpider`: Use if the downloads include a big JSON file as a release package that can't be processed in Kingfisher Process.